Activation is a part of the License request and refresh process.

 You can find the detailed information about the activation data by clicking the icon next to the Request Activation Code manually button on the License Information in .

-The term Agentless Monitoring is used to describe the option to manage SAP System, SAP Instances, and Databases hosted on an operating system that is not supported by the Avantra Agent.
-In this case it is possible to manage the SAP System, SAP Instances, and Databases remotely from a Avantra Agent installed on a different host.
+The term Agentless Monitoring is used to describe the option to manage SAP Systems, SAP Instances, and Databases hosted on an operating system that is not supported by the Avantra Agent.
+In this case it is possible to manage the SAP System, SAP Instances, and Databases remotely from an Avantra Agent installed on a different host.

-We also refer "agentless monitoring" as "remote monitoring".
+We also refer to "agentless monitoring" as "remote monitoring".

-The Avantra Agent contains self updating functions which facilitate the updates deployment process.
-Update packages can be copied to the web server included in the Avantra Master.
+The Avantra Agent contains self-updating functions that facilitate the updates deployment process.
+Update packages can be copied to the webserver included in the Avantra Server.
 Once you trigger the update (centrally, for one or multiple Physical Servers), the Avantra Agent will download the package from this location (transparently through any Avantra Gateways eventually used) and afterwards update itself.

-The Application type is one of the attributes and a standard grouping mechanism every System in Avantra has.
+Application Type is one of the attributes and the standard grouping mechanism found in every system in Avantra.

-Other Application Types can de defined as well.
+Other application types can be defined as well.

 In Avantra, SAP Instances and SAP System Databases are discovered automatically.
 You only need to install Avantra Agents on all Servers hosting SAP Instances and SAP System Databases, and to define the SAP Systems and Servers within the Avantra UI.
 The rest is done automatically.